dej0608/terranea/_pages/npcs-main.md

 ### Urgan
 *Orc, he/him*

-The ship's resident blacksmith, he works closely with the ships engineering teams molding pieces and parts to replace borken ones around the crashed ship.
+The ship's resident blacksmith, he works closely with the ships engineering teams molding pieces and parts to replace broken ones around the crashed ship.
 A jack-of-all-trades, he also makes fine weapons and armor on request.

 ### Cronus Thunderguard
 *Goliath, he/him*